 How TMD Affects Jaw Function

 For a healthy TMJ, the condyle and articular disc move in sync, gliding effortlessly within the temporal bone socket.
 TMD occurs when this system is disrupted, which may be due to disc misalignment, joint inflammation, muscle tension, or damage to the cartilage.
-These disruptions can lead to pain, reduced mobility, and even locking of the jaw.
+As a result, people may experience jaw pain, limited movement, or even jaw locking.

 Common Symptoms of TMD